katjam/get-functional-codebar-2022/notes.md

 ---
 Slide 3 - History
 ---
-Lisp (1958)
+- All started with Lambda Calculus
+- Lisp (List Processing), APL (A Progamming Language), IPL (Information Processing Language)
+- Then adaptaions of LISP like Scheme & ML (Meta Language)
+- Then Objects appeared (Small Talk)

-- Most stuff written historically is academic
+- Most stuff written historically is academic (and by men)
 - Seems impractical in production - no side effects?
-- Good read Structure & Interpretation of Computer Programs
+- Good read Structure & Interpretation of Computer Programs (Lisp)

 ---
 Slide 4 - Vocab
 ---

 - I'm going to tell you a bunch of stuff so you can forget about it
+- Here's one example, not on my list: Lexical closure which javascript was first language to bring to mainstream (invented in Scheme).
+Means that functions inside functions have access to variables in their wrapping function.
+- You don't need to know it's called that to use it an understand it.

 ---
 Slide 5 - Scared?
 ---

-- Nope.
-Actually functional makes things easier.
+- Non-academics "doing" Computer science as a norm is comparatively new, so we seem to keep forgetting that.
 - Don't need to understand all those words, just start doing.
+- Just like you don't need to understand group thery in order to know how many apples you have if you start with 2 and add one more.
-￼    You don't need to know what something is called to use it.
+￼- You don't need to know what something is called to use it.
 That comes later, when you teach.
 - You'll gradually start to understand the concepts before you can talk about them and that's OK.
+- And functional paradigms are designed makes things easier for humans

 ---